 In this article, I won’t try to convince you that you should take the leap into entrepreneurship.
 I won’t tell you to jump and the net will appear.
 I won’t even give you a bulletproof plan to successfully leave your job and start your business.
 I don’t believe those exist and you certainly don’t need me to create a plan for you.
 I will tell you this however, when it comes to trading in your regular paycheck for a dream that may or may not work you are choosing a level of uncertainty that can be so uncomfortable it will make you squirm.
 That uncertainty of being your own boss will never go away.
 I have spoken with women who have been in business for ten and twenty years who still to this day combat uncertainty in their business.
 I recall a conversation with a woman business owner when I first started my company.
 She ran a startup and shared with me times in her business when she wasn’t sure she could make payroll for her employees.
 I’ve spoken with women in business who confided in me times where they’ve laid on their kitchen floor in tears wondering how they would make the business work.
-Paula Tursi, my speaker at this months Dreaming + Doing event openly shared that in the first years of running her yoga studio, she says “we were broke and I seriously questioned if we should close the doors.”
+One business woman with over a decade in business, openly shares about the first years of her startup “we were broke and I seriously questioned if we should close the doors.”

 The uncertainty struggle in entrepreneurship is real folks.
 The success stories you often hear and read about from people who are doing really well in business are not without its dire, nail biting moments of pushing through uncertainty.